Frequently Asked Questions

 Data-Exchange Platform: What is it and why do we need it?

 Currently, historic and real-time, multi-modal travel condition data are stored in different ways, depending on who collects and owns the data.
 In addition, existing data-sharing dissemination systems, encompass different degrees of data availability and usage rules.
-With RM3P, data will be acquired, processed, stored, and shared with the right recipients at the right time to enable data-driven decision-making.
+With RM3P, data has been acquired, processed, stored, and shared with the right recipients at the right time to enable data-driven decision-making.
 Data management and sharing capabilities will provide a functional data ecosystem and democratize application developments.
-This Data-Exchange Platform will be used by the other four RM3P program elements, as well as the various agency stakeholders, as a one-stop shop that can be scalable statewide.
+This Data-Exchange Platform is being used by the other three RM3P program elements, as well as the various agency stakeholders, as a one-stop shop that can be scalable statewide.

 AI-Based Decision Support System: What is it and why do we need it?

-Commuter Parking Information System: What is it and why do we need it?
+Commuter Parking Information Services: What is it and why do we need it?

-Multi-Modal Analytical Planner: What is it and why do we need it?
+Multi-Modal Analytical Planner: What is it, why do we need it, and why was it deferred indefinitely?

 Dynamic Incentivization: What is it and why do we need it?